ReFirmLabs/binwalk/API.md

 All args and kwargs keys/values correspond to binwalk's command line options.
 Either args or kwargs, or a combination of the two may be used, with the following caveats:

-    o All command line switches passed via args must be preceeded by hyphens (not required for kwargs) o All file names must be passed via args, not kwargs
+* All command line switches passed via args must be preceeded by hyphens (not required for kwargs)
+* All file names must be passed via args, not kwargs

 Accessing Scan Results
 ======================